Welcome to the University Counseling Center website!

 Education: MSW in Clinical Social Work, Florida State University

-Theoretical Orientation: Solution-Focused, Cognitive-Behavioral Therapy, Motivational Interviewing, Trauma-Informed Care and Family Systems Theory
+Theoretical Orientation: Dialectical and Behavior Therapy, Solution-Focused, Cognitive-Behavioral Therapy, Motivational Interviewing and Trauma-Informed Care

 Licensed Clinical Social Worker